gopi487krishna/FITS_primary_header/README.md

  - Inside the FITS Reader folder you will find two folders named **include**, **Demo** .
 It contains all the header files that will be required to use this API in your project and should be included in the include directory of your project settings
  - To include the folders in your Visual Studio based project
 	- Go to Project -> Project Properties->C/C++ ->Additional Include Directories and add the location of the *"include"* folder unzipped before.
   - As you might have noticed  the only library dependency is a boost library.
 In fact that library is required for memory-mapped file support.
-If  boost is already configured for your project then there is no need to add this folder to your additional library directories
+Make sure to have boost already configured for your project

 To test if everything works correctly write the following code and check whether it compiles or not.